 Panamic Green Moray, Gymnothorax castaneus

 The Panamic Green Moray, Gymnothorax castaneus, whose common Spanish name is morena verde panámica, is a member of the Muraenidae or Moray and Snake Moray Eels Family, known collectively as morenas in Mexico.
-There are one hundred sixteen global members of the Gymnothorax Genus, of which eighteen are found in Mexican waters, nine in the Atlantic and nine in the Pacific.
+The fish is also known as the Chestnut Moray.
+Globally, there are 116 members in the genus Gymnothorax, of which 18 are found in Mexican waters, nine in the Atlantic and nine in the Pacific.

-The Panamic Green Moray has a stout elongated compressed body that tapers gradually to a rounded tail.
-They vary in color with various shakes of green, greenish brown and brown and some fish have small white spots.
+The Panamic Green Morays have stout elongated compressed bodies that taper gradually to a rounded tail.
+They have various shades of green, greenish-brown, and brown; some fish have small white spots.
 They quickly fade to a uniform dark brown upon death.
-They have a large black spot covering the gill openings.
-The head is large with a pointed snout with small eyes, the front nostrils have tubes, the rear do not, a large mouth equipped with visible canine and smaller conical not serrated teeth with one row on the side of the top jaw and three longitudinal rows at the front.
-The anal fin and dorsal fins are well developed, covered with skin, and continuous with the caudal fin.
-The dorsal fin orginates in front of the gill openings.
-The tail is approximately one-half or slightly greater than 50% of the body length.
-They do not have pectoral fins or scales.
-They are covered with a thick yellow mucus that provides them with protection from abrasion.
+They have a large black spot covering their gill openings.
+Their head is large with a pointed snout and small eyes.
+Their front nostrils have tubes and their rear nostrils do not.
+Their large mouth is equipped with visible canines and smaller conical unserrated teeth with one row on the side of the top jaw and three longitudinal rows at the front.
+Their well-developed anal and dorsal fins are covered with skin and continuous with the caudal fin.
+Their dorsal fin originates in front of the gill openings.
+Their tail is approximately half or slightly greater than half the body length.
+They have no pectoral fins or scales.
+They are covered with thick yellow mucus, which provides them with protection from abrasion.

-The Panamic Green Moray can be confused with the Fine-Spotted Moray, Gymnothorax dovii (omnipresent small white spots covering all parts of the body behind the head) and the Slender Moray, Enchelycore octaviana (beak-like head profile and a body with uniform coloration and no distinguishing marks).
+The Panamic Green Moray can be confused with the Finespotted Moray, Gymnothorax dovii (omnipresent small white spots covering all parts of body behind head) and the Slenderjaw Moray, Enchelycore octaviana (beak-like head profile; uniformly-colored body; no distinguishing marks).

-The Panamic Green Morays are of limited interest to most fishermen and are normally a “catch and release.”
-Visually they are most intimidating but they are very timid and are not harmful and bites of humans are uncommon.
+The Panamic Green Morays are of limited interest to most and normally a “catch and release”.
+Visually they are most intimidating but are very timid and not harmful.
+They seldom bite humans.